 4.3.3 You may wish to receive planning alerts via the 'My Account' service.
 You can create an account and receive notifications of new applications and decisions near you4 by visiting the Comment on a planning application webpage.
-The Planning Alerts system has recently been expanded to include wider notification options, notification of amendments, when an application is going to Committee and when it is possible to register for public speaking.
+The Planning

-Country Planning (Development Management Procedure) (England) Order 2015.
+3 The statutory requirements for consulting on planning applications are set out in the Town and Country Planning (Development Management Procedure) (England) Order 2015.

 4 You can choose the search area to receive planning applications and decision notifications.
-The search areas offered are 100m, 200m or 500m from your property.
+The search areas offered are 100m, 200m, 500m or 1000m from your property.